Zauzanov/actor-ssh/README.md

 	<p align="center">an SSH-client based on Paramiko for secure connections using SSH2 protocol</p>
 </p>

-This script is a small Paramiko SSH client and server.
-It:
+These scripts are a small Paramiko SSH client and server.
+They:
-- loads a host key;
+- load a host key;
-- accepts one TCP connection;
+- accept one TCP connection;
-- performs SSH handshake and password check;
+- perform SSH handshake and password check;
-- opens a session channel;
+- open a session channel;
-- sends/receives simple text commands interactively.
+- send/receive simple text commands interactively.

 It's great for pentesting, but unsafe for production!!! because of these factors: hard-coded credentials, demo host key, lack of logging and authentication policies, single-client handling and so on.
 Feel free to use it on servers/hosts you own or have permission to test.